freeCodeCamp/freeCodeCamp/guide/english/java/inheritance/index.md

 tesla.stop();
 ```

+Note that all Java classes inherit from the java Object class (no need to explicitly declare "extends Object").

 ![:rocket:](//forum.freecodecamp.com/images/emoji/emoji_one/rocket.png?v=2 ":rocket:") <a href='https://repl.it/CJXz/0' target='_blank' rel='nofollow'>Run Code</a>

 But, does the parent class have the methods of the child?
 No, it doesn't.